shaneraj/DE-Project/Readme.txt

+Sample text for read me file.
-Changes have been made to this readme file for the purpose of showing that it can be reverted to an earlier version.
+Some changes have been made to this file.
-0123456789
+At this point, many changes have been made.